genagain/easy-dough-api/README.md

 ## Easy Dough API
 Easy Dough is a personal finance app.

-It uses Flask, SQLAlchemy, Alebmic and the Plaid API
+It uses Flask, SQLAlchemy, Alebmic, Flask-Migrate and the Plaid API